Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 This article assumes that you understand how the CSS Float property works.
 If you don’t, you may find <a target="blank" class="inline-link" href="https://css-tricks.com/all-about-floats/">this article </a> useful.

 We’ll be going through a fun exercise great for CSS beginners.
-You’ll use floats to build a grid column layout just like in bootstrap, that can be used across different projects, alongside some new CSS concepts you may not have used before like:
+You’ll use floats to build a grid column layout just like in bootstrap, that can be used across different projects.
+You'll also make use of some CSS concepts you may not have used before like:
    - CSS variables.
    - CSS [attribute^=”value”] selector.
    - CSS :not(:last-child) selector.